Teen Drivers and Parents

 - If I take an online driver education classroom course, can I drive with my parents once I start that course?

-The online classroom training providers cannot issue a Certificate of Driver Education (CDE) enrollment form, which is required to get your learner’s permit if you are not at least 16 years of age.
-You must enroll with a licensed driver education school for the six hours of behind-the-wheel training to receive the CDE and then your permit.
+The online classroom training providers may issue a Certificate of Driver Education (CDE) enrollment form up to 3 weeks prior to course commencement.
+The CDE form is required to get your learner’s permit if you are not at least 16 years of age.
 You cannot legally drive until you have obtained your learner’s permit.

 - If I start driver education and get my permit, then stop going to driver education (or stop doing an online course) can I keep driving on my permit?